FabricioProjects/Deep-Learning/NLP/README.md

-Code of state of art NLP architectures applicatioins as sentiment analysis, chat bots and semantic similarity.
+Code of state of art NLP architectures applications as sentiment analysis, chat bots and semantic similarity.
 **STILL UNDER CONSTRUCTION**